saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/yaml.md

 <p><small>| OPTIONAL | ARRAY |</small></p>

-Specifies the location of the npm registry source, scope and credentials.
-If the registry source is a private address and you are running tests on Sauce Cloud, you can provide access to the registry source using [Sauce Connect](/dev/cli/saucectl/#run-tests-on-sauce-labs-with-sauce-connect).
+Specifies the location of the npm registry, scope and credentials.
+If the registry is inside a private network, you need to establish a tunnel using [Sauce Connect](/dev/cli/saucectl/#run-tests-on-sauce-labs-with-sauce-connect).

 ```yaml
   registries: